 2. Manual Sharpener

 The simplest, easiest, and cheapest way to sharpen your knives at home is with a fixed-angle manual sharpener.
 Similar to the electric knife sharpener, it has abrasive materials angled relative to the angle of the blade.
 These sharpeners typically have a V-shaped notch to pull the knife through.
-The blade should be held firmly but not pressed down while the knife is pulled through the chamber with even pressure.
+The edge of the knife should be held firmly but not pressed down while the knife is pulled through the chamber with even pressure.

 3. Water Stones / Whetstone